Home » Symptoms » Dog Symptoms A-Z » Pain when Chewing

 Basics and possible causes

 A dog’s ability to chew is essential for food intake and well-being.
-Pain when chewing can significantly impair the quality of life.
-The causes can range from infections to injuries to structural problems.
+Pain when chewing can significantly impair quality of life.
+Causes can range from infections and injuries to structural problems.

 One of the most common causes of pain when chewing is dental problems.
-These include gum diseases such as gingivitis or periodontitis, which are caused by bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
+These include gum diseases like gingivitis or periodontitis, which are caused by bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
 Some types of bacteria are beneficial or even essential to life, while others can cause disease..
-These diseases lead to inflammatory conditions of the gums and, if left untreated, can lead to tooth loss.
+These conditions lead to inflammatory conditions of the gums and, if left untreated, can result in tooth loss.

-Another common reason is tooth fractures or broken teeth, which can be caused by chewing on hard objects such as bones or toys.
-Such injuries expose the sensitive pulp and cause significant pain.
+Another common reason is tooth fractures or broken teeth, which can be caused by chewing on hard objects like bones or toys.
+Such injuries expose the sensitive dental pulp and lead to significant pain.

 Jaw injuries or misalignments can also affect chewing behavior.
-Traumatic events, such as a blow to the jaw or an accident, can cause fractures or dislocations that make chewing painful.
+Traumatic experiences, such as a blow to the jaw or an accident, can cause fractures or luxations that make chewing painful.

-Infections or tumors in the oralOral means "through the mouth" and refers to the intake of food, medication, or other substances through the mouth.
-In veterinary medicine, many treatments are administered orally. cavity are also possible causes.
-These can cause local pain and swelling and impair chewing.
+Infections or tumors in the mouth area are also possible causes.
+These can cause localized pain and swelling and impair chewing.

 Typical accompanying symptoms